Skip to main content

 SQL

--- SELECT clause with attributes from all source entities
+-- SELECT clause with entity-qualified attributes and inline descriptions

 SELECT